lessandro-ugulino/whoami/README.md

 Another project I got a chance to work with was for one of the Rackspace customers who provide the best e-auction platforms where buyers and sellers of diverse goods & services, our sourcing platforms promise fair price discovery, bringing transparency and savings to the buyer.

-Due to sensitivity data, and the organization’s compliance objectives, the AWS RDS could be used.
+Due to sensitivity data, and the organization’s compliance objectives, the AWS RDS could not be used.
 My responsibility was to design and deploy a solution to provide High Availability for PostgreSQL using the tools ETCD, Patroni and AWS.

 **Example of the Project Design** -> https://github.com/lessandro-ugulino/whoami?tab=readme-ov-file#design-1